 The first thing to know is that you should never use a real user’s credentials to solve this problem.
 That is, do not use your own IAM user credentials, or your own GitHub personal access token, or any type of credentials from any human being in a CI server or other types of automation.
 Here’s why:

-The permissions that a human user needs are typically different than a machine user.
+The permissions that a human needs are typically different from a machine.

 Most systems maintain an audit log that records who performed what actions in that system.
 These sorts of logs are useful for debugging and investigating security incidents—unless the same user account is used both by a human and automation, in which case, it’s harder to tell who did what.